-- Expenses related to stock-based compensation for the three and six month periods ended June 30, 2015 were \$14,487 and \$35,324.
-Stock-based compensation for the three month period decreased by \$7,438 when compared to stock-based compensation expense of \$21,925 for the three months ended June 30, 2014.
-Stock-based compensation for the six month period increased by \$6,051 when compared to stock-based compensation expense of \$29,273 for the three months ended June 30, 2014.
+- Expenses related to stock-based compensation for the three and nine month periods ended September 30, 2015 were \$8,812 and \$44,136.
+Stock-based compensation for the three month period decreased by \$5,725 when compared to stock-based compensation expense of \$14,537 for the three months ended September 30, 2014.
+Stock-based compensation for the nine month period increased by \$326 when compared to stock-based compensation expense of \$43,810 for the nine months ended September 30, 2014.
 The fluctuations in stock-based compensation year-to-year is a factor of the timing related to the vesting of stock options during the fiscal year. - A write-off of exploration expenses during the three months ended March 31, 2015 of \$14,985 related to certain exploration permits and mining concession of the Santa Maria property which covered 9,979 has adjacent to the San Antonio property, as the Company had no further plans to explore the Santa Maria property and had to cut out further expenses on the area.
 The Company also incurred an additional \$333 of exploration expenses during the three month period ended June 30, 2015.

-Finally, the significant currency translation adjustment that resulted in an accounting gain of \$76,374 during the six months ended June 30, 2015 was due to a combination of two factors: (i) During the first three month period ended March 31, 2015, the less accelerated rhythm of devaluation of the Argentine Peso against the American Dollar together with a significant devaluation of the Canadian Dollar against the American Dollar had a combined positive impact of \$ 330,241. (ii) During the second three month period ended June 30, 2015, the Argentine Peso continued its devaluation trend while the Canadian Dollar showed more stability resulting in combined negative impact of \$253.867.
-Therefore the net accumulated effect turned out a positive result of \$76,374 during the six month period ended June 30, 2015.
+Finally, the significant currency translation adjustment that resulted in an accounting gain of \$288,241 during the nine months ended September 30, 2015 was due to a combination of three factors.
+First, during the three month period ended March 31, 2015, the less accelerated rhythm of devaluation of the Argentine Peso against the American Dollar together with a significant devaluation of the Canadian Dollar against the American Dollar had a combined positive impact of \$330,241.
+Second, during the three month period ended June 30, 2015, the Argentine Peso continued its devaluation trend while the Canadian Dollar showed more stability resulting in combined negative impact of \$253.867.
+Third, during the three month period ended September 30, 2015, there was a smaller devaluation of the Argentine Peso against the American Dollar with a continued devaluation of the Canadian Dollar compared to the American Dollar (similar to the first quarter of fiscal 2015) which resulted in a positive impact of \$211,867.
+Therefore the net accumulated effect yielded a positive result of \$288,241 during the nine month period ended September 30, 2015.

 It should be noted that, historically, the Company's foreign currency translation in accordance with IFRS has had a negative impact on the Canadian Dollar values of the MSA net assets, and the Company has reported losses related to the foreign currency translation on its consolidated statement of comprehensive loss.
 This negative impact is the result of the habitual trend in Argentina to devalue its currency due to high internal inflation rates.
-The large accounting gain that was incurred during the first quarter of 2015 was not repeated in the second quarter of fiscal 2015 which resulted in an accounting loss of \$253,867 related to the currency translation adjustment.

-The currency translation adjustments discussed above primarily relates to amounts capitalized as mineral properties and is partially offset by debt denominated in United States Dollars.
+The currency translation adjustments discussed above primarily relate to amounts capitalized as mineral properties and is partially offset by debt denominated in United States Dollars.
 The impact from the translation of the Company's liquid assets was minimal.